Unfulfilled Watch Tower Society predictions

-Watch Tower Bible and Tract Society publications have made a series of predictions about Christ's Second Coming and the advent of God's kingdom, each of which has gone unfulfilled.
-Almost all the predictions for 1878, 1881, 1914, 1918, and 1925 were later reinterpreted as a confirmation of the eschatological framework of the Bible Student movement and Jehovah's Witnesses, with many of the predicted events viewed as having taken place invisibly.
-Further expectations were held for the arrival of Armageddon in 1975.
+Watch Tower Bible and Tract Society publications have made various predictions about Christ's Second Coming and the advent of God's kingdom that have gone unfulfilled.
+Predictions about specific years up until 1925 were later reinterpreted as confirmation of the eschatological framework of the Bible Student movement and Jehovah's Witnesses, with many of the predicted events reinterpreted as having taken place invisibly.
+Starting in the late 1960s, further expectations were raised about the possibility of Armageddon occurring in 1975.

-English researcher George D. Chryssides has argued that although there have been some "unrealized expectations", changes in Watch Tower chronology are attributable more to changed chronological schemes, rather than to failed predictions.
 The Watch Tower Society has acknowledged errors, which it said helped "sift" the unfaithful from its ranks, but says adherents remained confident that "God's Word" had not failed.